U.S. Footwear Firms Warn Trump About ‘Negative Impact’ of Tariffs on Chinese Imports

 And those focused on the footwear sector, in particular, have their own suggestions.

-“The U.S. Government should be searching for ways in which to lessen the heavy burden import taxes place on American families, not working hard to increase that burden!”
-Matt Priest, president and CEO of the Footwear Distributors & Retailers of America, said, adding that, “taxing our consumers and the companies that are providing them with innovative and affordable products should not be a remedy to address intellectual property concerns in China.
+“The U.S. government should be searching for ways in which to lessen the heavy burden import taxes place on American families, not working hard to increase that burden,” Matt Priest, president and CEO of the Footwear Distributors & Retailers of America, said, adding: “Taxing our consumers and the companies that are providing them with innovative and affordable products should not be a remedy to address intellectual property concerns in China.
 Why should our families and their American footwear companies be the ones who pay?
 There has got to be a better way.”

 Editor’s Note: This story was reported by FN sister magazine Sourcing Journal.
 For more, visit sourcingjournal.com.